Glenn Murray: Return to Brighton

 On 1 September 2018 Murray scored twice to take Brighton from 2–0 down to draw 2–2 with Fulham.
 His 100th goal for Albion, the only goal of the match at home to Wolverhampton Wanderers on 27 October, made him just the second man – after Tommy Cook with 123 – to reach that milestone.
 In October after being linked with the England set up again after a run of decent form Murray played down the England talk but would welcome a call-up, however he was not selected in the upcoming squad and from then on the England talk evaporated.
 Murray signed a one-year contract extension on 13 November that runs to the summer of 2020.
 After 9 games without scoring, on 29 January 2019 Murray scored another two goals against Fulham in a 4–2 away defeat.
 This time Fulham came back from 2 goals behind, and won.
-On 6 February 2019 Murray scored another two goals this time coming off the bench in a fourth round FA Cup replay against West Brom where his goals put Brighton 2–1 and 3–1 up in the 3–1 victory.
-On 9 March 2019 Murray scored his 100th league goal for The Seagulls at his former club and bitter rivals Crystal Palace in a 2–1 away victory.
+On 6 February 2019 Murray scored another two goals this time coming off the bench in a fourth round FA Cup replay against West Bromwich Albion where his goals put Brighton 2–1 and 3–1 up in the 3–1 victory.
+On 9 March 2019 Murray scored his 100th league goal for the Seagulls at his former club and bitter rivals Crystal Palace in a 2–1 away victory.
 This win meant Brighton won the double over Palace.

 Murray scored his first goal of the 2019–20 season in a 2–1 away win over Bristol Rovers in the EFL Cup on 27 August.
 His first league goal didn't come until 1 February 2020, scoring Brighton's third and the last of the goals in the 3–3 draw at West Ham.
 In April 2020, Murray alongside captain Lewis Dunk were in pay cuts talks as a result of the impact of COVID-19 with Murray stating, "It's bringing the club together even more" describing the talks with the board as "very positive" and an "eye-opener."
 Murray only scored one league goal in Brighton's third year in the top flight starting 7 of his 23 appearances in which he also provided one assist.
 Although Murray had a frustrating season he was still well trusted and remained popular amongst the fans.